-Technology (test) has the power to transform education, offering the promise of greater efficiency and convenience.
-The right tools can offer great benefit to both students and institutions, but just how much of a benefit?
-Asha Sadanand, a professor of Economics at the University of Guelph, was determined to find out when she introduced Möbius Assessment into her economic courses.
+Technology has the power to transform education, offering the promise of greater efficiency and convenience.
+The right tools can offer great benefits to both students and institutions, but just how much of a benefit?
+Asha Sadanand, a professor of Economics at the University of Guelph, was determined to find out when she introduced Möbius into her economic courses.

-In order to test Möbius Assessment's efficacy, Sadanand initially created a teaching module for her Mathematical Economics class.
-She developed a randomized sectional trial, with half of the 100 students using Möbius Assessment and the other half using traditional teaching and learning methods.
+In order to test Möbius's efficacy, Sadanand initially created a teaching module for her Mathematical Economics class.
+She developed a randomized sectional trial, with half of the 100 students using Möbius and the other half using traditional teaching and learning methods.
 All students attended the same lectures and received the same exams.
-The Möbius Assessment group performed better on the final exam, and that group also expressed greater confidence about the subject matter and greater overall satisfaction with the course.
-Students from the conventional control group expressed a desire to switch to Möbius Assessment.
+The Möbius group performed better on the final exam, and that group also expressed greater confidence about the subject matter and greater overall satisfaction with the course.
+Students from the conventional control group expressed a desire to switch to Möbius.

 Sadanand is in the process of developing new modules for her second year Economic Statistics and Intermediate Microeconomics class, and she plans to add future modules for other courses that will serve as a self-guided study option for graduate students.
 She also plans to put in place a process to develop up-to-date high-quality content for use in her courses.
 She is looking to hire graduate students to facilitate the development of Möbius Assessment content.
 The content development process will also be a learning opportunity for these grad students as they work to create new content in different subject areas.
 The goal is a sustainable process where each generation helps train their successors.

 In addition to graduate students, the school also plans to hire senior undergraduate students to assist with creating and testing content.
 If Möbius Assessment is being introduced into a new course at the school, Sadanand will work with undergraduate students during the summer to gain the viewpoint of those who have recently taken the course.
 The idea is to develop more engaging questions and frame them in the most effective way possible.
 "The undergrads have the benefit of solidifying their skills, which allows them to be better tutors to junior students," she said.
-"In general, we want to use Möbius Assessment to its fullest capabilities here at the university.
-We've really seen the benefits of Möbius Assessment, so I want to make sure it's continually available to our faculty and students.
+"In general, we want to use the platform to its fullest capabilities here at the university.
+We've really seen the benefits, so I want to make sure it's continually available to our faculty and students.